davesnuthouse/RedGuild/README.md

 Showstoppers:

-1. SYNC fuctionality is still not working
+1. SYNC fuctionality is still not working - This has caused 2 days of bug fixing, testing and pain... in the end the whole thing was scrapped and redone and then scrapped and redon... it's now ready to test a shiney new version.
+TL:DR - Blizzard API go fuck yourself.

 Missing functionality I want to add ASAP: